-By removing congressional seats earned based on slaves, it’s possible to estimate how different events could have played out with a slightly different vote count.
+By removing congressional seats earned based on the slave population, it’s possible to estimate how different events could have played out with a slightly different vote count.

 In 1793, for example, slave states had 47 of 105 congress seats.
 Without the three-fifths compromise, this number would have been reduced to 33.
-In 1812, Southern states had a thin majority of 76 out of 143 seats.
-Without the compromise, they’d have been a minority of 59.
+In 1812, southern states had a thin majority of 76 out of 143 seats.
+Again, without the compromise, they’d have been a minority of 59.

-In addition, freed slaves could vote, meaning they counted fully for the purposes of determining congressional representation.
-All the states had to do was ensure that they did not vote meaningfully.
+In addition, freed slaves could vote, meaning they counted fully to determine congressional representation.
+All the states had to do was ensure they did not vote meaningfully.

 The effectiveness of these tactics meant that immediately after the Civil War, Southern whites effectively had even more disproportionately advantageous representation in the House of Representatives than they did under the three-fifths compromise.

-Just like under the compromise itself, this increased representation gave Southern states disproportionate political power.
+Like under the compromise itself, this increased representation gave Southern states disproportionate political power.
 This power helped shape important national laws, elections, and decisions for nearly a century.

-Congress began investigating the tactics used by the Southern bloc in the 1900s, although these tactics would continue in earnest for decades.
-The Civil Rights movement of the 1950s and 1960s began to find some traction, resulting in the passage of several federal statutes and a constitutional amendment.
+Congress began investigating the tactics used by the Southern bloc in the 1900s, although these would continue in earnest for decades.
+The Civil Rights movement of the 1950s and 1960s began to gain some traction, resulting in the passage of several federal statutes and a constitutional amendment.

 Discrimination, segregation, and racism were not exclusively Southern problems.
 States like New York employed measures that ensured that blacks were second-class citizens well into the 1950s and 1960s, a century after the repeal of the three-fifths compromise.

 The importance of the institution of slavery in southern states was a key issue that shaped national politics as the United States continued to grow.
 Westward expansion became a major political issue in the coming years.